TerryHowe/coopernetes/ansible/README.md

      echo 'yourpassword' >~/.ansiblevault
      chmod 600 ~/.ansiblevault
      ```

   1. Make sure you have an ssh key at `~/.ssh/id_rsa`

+  1. Get you purlic ssh key on the targets.
+There is a role that
+     will do that.

   1. Create a Python virtualenv
      ```